Pakistani restaurant to begin revamping former Jestine's Kitchen; furniture shop to relocate

 Ensemble Consignment Boutique can now be found at 444 King St. near the American Theater after moving from 24 Ann St.

-Owner Kristen James said the new space is much bigger than the previous location and is also more visible on the city's main retail corridor.
+Owner Kristen James said the new space is bigger and more visible on the city's main retail corridor.

 Rebirth

-A downtown Charleston shop that caters to items for young children and expectant mothers will celebrate its move to a renovated three-floor building during a grand reopening celebration 10 a.m.-5 p.m.
-May 8.
+A downtown Charleston shop that caters to items for young children and expectant mothers will celebrate its move to a renovated three-floor building during a May 8 grand reopening celebration 10 a.m. to 5 p.m.

 Three years after work first stated on the new site, Under the Almond Trees is moving to 190 King St. from 171 King.
 The 7,000-square-foot space once housed Julia Santen Gallery and Audubon Gallery in separate shops.
 The two buildings are now connected.